 If you end up booking at night or two at Footprints Beach Resort, which I highly recommend, you can make use of the stand-up paddleboards or kayaks and head out to the nearby coral reef for a snorkel.

-Footprints Beach faces west and sunsets here are freaking epic!
+Footprints Beach faces west and the sunsets here are freaking epic.
 Both sunsets I witnessed while staying at Footprints Beach Resort were low-key some of the best sunsets I have ever seen!

-Binucot Beach is located on the southwestern coastline just 30 minutes drive west from Looc and 30 minutes drive south of Odiongan.
+Binucot Beach is located on the southwestern coastline just 30 minutes drive west of Looc and 30 minutes drive south of Odiongan.

-Long stretches of sugary white sandy shores to the left and right, fringed by the longest lines of coconut palm trees is what you can ultimately expect to find at Binucot Beach!
+Long stretches of sugary white sandy shores to the left and right, fringed by the longest lines of coconut palm trees are what you can ultimately expect to find at Binucot Beach.

 I recommend timing your visit to Binucot Beach at high tide so it’s easier to go for a swim and snorkel when the water reaches the sandbanks.
-On low tide, the rocky reef becomes quite exposed and its a bit of a walk out to the water’s edge.
+At low tide, the rocky reef becomes quite exposed and it’s a bit of a walk out to the water’s edge.

 If you have a DJI Mavic Drone Camera I highly recommend flying it at Binucot Beach as it looks even better from the sky!

-Linao Ni Vecto Falls is well below the radar among other Tablas Island tourist spots which is a good reason to seek out this awesome Tablas waterfall before it comes the most popular.
+Linao Ni Vecto Falls is well below the radar among other tourist spots on the island which is a good reason to seek out this awesome Tablas waterfall before it comes the most popular.

-I found out about this waterfall from a guy named Deo who has been operating as a tour guide on Tablas Island since 2007.
-Usually, Deo offers guided tours around the island to all the Tablas Island tourist spots but on this day I decided to go on a solo mission and he was kind enough to give me the directions anyway.
+I found out about this waterfall from a guy named Deo who has been operating as a tour guide on the island since 2007.
+Usually, Deo offers guided tours around the island to all the tourist spots but on this day I decided to go on a solo mission and he was kind enough to give me the directions anyway.

 There is a local family that lives across the road from the falls that go by the name of Tabas.
 We found Mr. Tabas and he kindly showed us the way down the trail to Linao Ni Vecto Falls which was only a 10-minute walk through some grassland.